• Skip to primary navigation

 How To Make The Gravy

-3. Skim the top of the liquid with a ladle and scoop out any excess fat.
+2. Skim the excess fat from the top of the liquid with a ladle and discard.

-5. Press the 'Cancel/Off' button and then press the 'Sauté' button once again.
+5. Press the 'Cancel/Off' button on the Instant Pot and then press the 'Sauté' button once again.

-6. Slowly pour the slurry into the Instant Pot.
+6. Slowly pour the corn starch slurry into the Instant Pot.

-Pot roast with gravy, roasted potatoes, and rosemary on white plate.
+Pot roast with roasted potatoes and carrots in white bowl with fork.

 What To Serve With Pot Roast

-This Instant Pot Pot Roast with Gravy feels like a hearty ‘meat and potatoes’ meal to me so I love to serve it with some sort of potato.
+This Instant Pot Pot Roast with Gravy is a 'meat and potatoes' kind of meal and I love to serve it with some roasted potatoes and roasted carrots.

 Roasted vegetables like maple dijon Brussels sprouts, garlicky green beans, or Parmesan roasted cauliflower are great options.